 Attribute Description Value Description Default Value Used by Elements virtual Indicates that this column provides data used to construct another piece of data, which in turn is loaded into the database.
 A virtual column does not exist in the database.
 It is typically used to provide a value of a parameter in a query.
 A virtual column cannot be a lookupkey column.
-A virtual column with a query throws the result away. "no" <column></column> useforupdate Indicates whether to use the value of this column for the update when uploading seed data.
+A virtual column with a query throws the result away.
+Either "yes" or "no" "no" <column></column> useforupdate Indicates whether to use the value of this column for the update when uploading seed data.
 This attribute has no effect unless TransX is in the mode to update duplicate rows.
 A virtual column cannot have this attribute set to yes.
 Either "yes" or "no".
 If this attribute is set to "no", then the value of the column remains unchanged on the update operation. "yes" <column></column> maxsize Specifies the maximum size for the data for this column.
 Numeric value in the unit specified by the size-unit attribute.
 If this attribute is set and the size-unit is not set, the size is assumed to be in characters.
 None <column></column> size-unit Specifies the unit of size specified in the maxsize attribute.
 Units.
 Recommended values are "char" for characters, "byte" for bytes.
 For supplemental characters, they take two "char" units. "char" <column></column> restype Indicates the type of data contained in this column.
 A resource type.
-The value must match with the name of a <restype></restype> element.
-None <column></column> expansion Indicates the maximum size up to which translated strings are allowed to become longer for this type of resource.
+The value must match with the name of a <restype> element.</restype> None <column></column> expansion Indicates the maximum size up to which translated strings are allowed to become longer for this type of resource.
 A numeric value in percentage of increase.
-0% <restype></restype> text Specifies a SQL query statement to get a value to put in the column to which the query belongs.
+0% <restype &gt;</restype text Specifies a SQL query statement to get a value to put in the column to which the query belongs.
 A SQL statement.
 Zero or more parameters can be specified with an identifier preceded by a colon.
 The statement returns a single row of a single value.
 Any excessive result is discarded.
-Not applicable <query></query> id Specifies a placeholder used in a SQL query statement with parameters.
-The value of the column specified by the sibling col attribute is associated as a parameter to the query.
-String: an identifier that appears in the text attribute of the parent query element.
-Empty string <paramete r=""></paramete>
+Not applicable <query></query>